To find Parts and services available click on the buttons

 New old stock original large card holders, I have not seen these before and assume they are used for the larger compass correction cards.

-£85 each 5 available
+£85 each

 Original Compass Card Holder (Pg 5 Compasses and Clocks 9)